 Will TMJ headaches go away on their own?

-TMJ headaches typically do not go away on their own.
+TMJ headaches do not usually go away on their own.
 You can reduce them with treatment, but once a patient starts getting TMJ headaches they will not go away on their own.

 Headaches and dizziness can occur as a result of root canal treatment complications.
-Headaches are not uncommon the first few days after treatment, but these problems should only occur for an extended period if there is an issue with your root canal.
+Headaches are not uncommon the first few days after treatment.
+But these problems only occur for an extended period if there is an issue after your root canal procedure.

 How long does a headache last after a tooth extraction?